 - Hotel or airline preferences – If you travel frequently with certain hotels or airlines, you’ll find that certain cards are a better fit for you.
 On the other hand, if you aren’t loyal to any hotel or airline program, you may be better off with a more flexible travel card.

-- Origin/destination of travel – Make sure that the card’s rewards and benefits fit with your travel plans.
+- Origin or destination of travel – Make sure the card’s rewards and benefits fit with your travel plans.
 For instance, some cards may offer better lounge options along your route, or you may find that certain rewards cards don’t offer good redemption options where you’re planning to travel.

 - Customer service – Having a card with excellent customer service could come in handy in case of an emergency.
 According to J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study, Discover and American Express received the highest marks for customer service satisfaction this year, followed by Capital One.
+Power’s 2020 U.S. Credit Card Satisfaction Study, American Express and Discover received the highest marks for customer service satisfaction last year, followed by Bank of America.

 Tips for using credit cards while traveling internationally

-- Notify your card issuer that you will be out of the country to reduce the chance of them freezing your account at an inconvenient time.
+- Notify your card issuer that you will be out of the country to reduce the chance of having your account frozen at an inconvenient time.

 - Bring multiple credit cards (preferably from different payment networks) in case a merchant doesn’t accept your main card, or your card gets declined.